China defends against incoming second wave of coronavirus

 In the last seven days, China has reported 313 imported cases of coronavirus but only six confirmed cases of domestic transmission, NHC’s data showed.

-There were 45 new coronavirus cases reported in the mainland on Saturday, down from 54 on the previous day, with all but one involving travellers from overseas.
+There were 45 new coronavirus cases reported in the mainland on Saturday, down from 54 on the previous day, with all but one involving travelers from overseas.

 Airlines have been ordered to sharply cut international flights from Sunday.
 And restrictions on foreigners entering the country went into effect on Saturday.